Overview

 Registering a broadcast

-import { register_transaction, set_transaction } from "@ethernauta/transaction";
+import { create_tracker, register_transaction, window_store } from "@ethernauta/transaction";

-// after broadcasting, register the hash with metadata
+// after broadcasting, register the hash

 Stored as a PendingTransaction.
 Re-running the dapp later will pick it up on tracker construction.